 Do you teach first aid to young people in schools or in youth groups?

-We also encourage teachers to teach first aid to young people themselves using our free Life.
-Live it. first aid education resources, which include lesson plans and packages.
+We encourage teachers and youth workers to teach first aid to children and young people using our free online Life.
+Live it. first aid education resources.
 No previous experience of teaching first aid is necessary.

-Our research shows that children as young as five can learn some basic first aid skills, like how to get help, or how to treat a burn.
-We also find first aid to be an effective vehicle for building decision-making skills, raising confidence and learning how to manage risk and safety.
+Our research shows that children as young as six can learn basic first aid skills, like how to get help, or how to treat a burn.
+We also find first aid to be an effective way of building decision-making skills, increasing confidence and learning how to manage risk and safety.

 Do you offer teacher training or CPD?

-Please email email@example.com with your request and we will do our best to meet your training needs.
+Please email email@example.com with your request and we will discuss the options available to you.

 Are the materials protected by copyright?

 Yes.
 If you are a teacher, youth worker or other educator, you are freely and warmly encouraged to use the materials, experiment with them, adapt them for your group, and share them with others.
-We simply ask that you respect basic academic conventions, such as not deleting the source of the materials, inaccurately quoting from them, or passing them off as something else.
+We simply ask that you respect our fundamental principles if you are using them in the context of learning about the Red Cross, and also basic academic conventions, such as not deleting the source of the materials, inaccurately quoting from them, or passing them off as something else.